dunkmann00/Drive-Backup/README.md

 ## Copyright and License

+Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.

-© 2016 George Waters under the MIT License
+2024 George Waters under the MIT License